Actindo-AG/Documentation/Core1Platform/UsingDocumentation/02_Structure.md

 This topic provides you with a description of each section and the content you can expect there.
 > [Info] The *Get started* documentation you currently read does not follow these principles, because too much different subjects are described here.

-The Actindo Core1 module/plugin documentation has the following structure, whereby each section starts with a TOC document giving an overview of it's content.
+The Actindo Core1 module/plugin documentation has the following structure, whereby each section starts with a TOC document giving an overview of its content.

 ## Overview